 Your loan application is one of the preliminary steps to getting the ball rolling on your home financing.
-You can fill out a loan application in person with your mortgage banker, or depending on the lender, you can start the process over the phone or online.
+You can fill out a loan application in person with your loan officer, or depending on the lender, you can start the process over the phone or online.
 If you’ve already been pre-approved, you may have filled out some of the application details already.

 Completing the loan application includes giving information regarding employment, finances, and the home you are purchasing or refinancing.
 You should also be prepared to provide the following documents and information:

 - Two most recent pay stubs

 - Last two months’ bank statements for all financial accounts, including investments

 Self-employed, or those individuals paid on commission, will also need to provide two years federal and business tax returns.